syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Enables-Migration-of-Net-Grid-to-Esssential-Grid.md

 documentation: ug
 ---

-# Enables Migration of Net Grid to Esssential Grid in Windows Forms GridDataBoundGrid(Classic)
+# Enables Migration of Net Grid to Essential Grid in Windows Forms GridDataBoundGrid(Classic)

 Look-up table that Enables Migration of .NET Grid to Essential Grid